Connect with others who understand.

 • Rest

-• Over-the-counter analgesics, such as Advil or Motrin (ibuprofen) or Tylenol (acetaminophen)
+• Over-the-counter analgesics, such as ibuprofen (Advil) or acetaminophen (Tylenol)

 More acute ocular migraine with headache is generally treated the same as migraine without visual symptoms, with some notable exceptions.
-Two types of drugs that are often used to treat acute migraine are not recommended for retinal migraine.
+There are two types of drugs that are often used to treat acute migraine but are not recommended for retinal migraine:

 Preventive treatments that are typically used for other types of migraine may also be beneficial for preventing ocular migraine.